Old and New History Hodgepodge

 This is my Maternal Grandmother at my sister Vera’s wedding in 1969.
 She looks so sweet in pink!
 I really loved my grandmother.
 She only had one hand.
 One of her arms was amputated from her elbow down when she was young.
 She immigrated to the U.S.A. alone without my grandfather who was murdered in Iran in the late 40’s.
 She did more with her one hand than a lot of people do with two.
 Her embroidery was amazing.
 My Babushka Vera died in March of 1980.
 She was a Godly woman who prayed for all her grandchildren and for all her grandchildren’s future spouses.
 I am so looking forward to seeing her in heaven.

-This is a tablecloth and napkins my babushka embroidered for us for a wedding gift.
+This is a tablecloth and napkins my babushka embroidered for us as a wedding gift.
 In keeping with the Pink Saturday theme here’s another tablecloth I have that she embroidered.

 For more Pinkness visit Beverly at How Sweet the Sound.